FeiYull/TensorRT-Alpha/README.md

 - 2023.01.20     update efficientdet, pphunmanseg

 ## Installation
-Platforms: Windows and Linux.
 The following environments have been tested：<br>
 <details>
 <summary>Ubuntu18.04</summary>